titiushadow/projeto-cantina/README.md

 ## 🚀 How to install Carteen management system

-To install the Carteen management system, follow these steps:
+To install the Canteen management system, follow these steps:

 Windows:
 ```